 World-class powder at Japan's most famous ski resort.

 Niseko has gained international recognition over the last decade as one of the best winter resorts in the world, attracting large crowds of skiers and snowboarders.
 Located on the northern island of Hokkaido, the region experiences more than 15m of annual average snowfall, blanketing 48 km of ski runs in heavenly powder snow.

-Four interconnected resorts meet at the top of Mount Niseko Annupuri and you can easily ski between them via groomed runs, or off-piste and back-country through the glades.
+Four interconnected resorts meet at the top of Mount Niseko Annupuri and you can easily ski between them via groomed runs or off-piste and back-country terrain.
 There are 38 lifts in total, covering the whole way around the mountain, and they can all be accessed with the Niseko All Mountain Pass (around ¥6,900).

 Niseko is also making efforts to become a year-round tourist destination, offering up outdoor activities like hiking and rafting, as well as more genteel options such as golf during the summer.
 In spring, from late May to mid-June, bright pink moss phlox covers the Mishima Shibazakura Garden.